 - Only one or two hours behind Australian Eastern Standard Time, making it easy to work remotely

-- Reliable internet access with free wi-fi widely available (our villa internet worked well)
+- Reliable internet access in our villa and free wi-fi widely available

 - Regular flights to Australia and Singapore for easy trips home and visa updates